A History of Somerville College, Oxford

 Unfortunately, despite their dreams of helping the greater good, the association disagreed on some fundamental principles.
 One of its prominent members, Talbot, insisted that the educational institution had to be strictly Anglican, which most of the other members disagreed with.
 Eventually, this led to the two parties splitting, with Talbot going on to have founded Lady Margaret Hall, which opened its doors in 1878, just a few months before Somerville College.

 In 1879, a second committee, led by T.H.
 Green was formed.
-The founding principles were simple and yet ground-breaking, with the aim to create a college:
+The founding principles were simple and yet ground-breaking, with the aim of creating a college:

-“in which no distinction will be made between students on the ground of their belonging to different religious denominations.” (source: Her Oxford, Judy G. Batson)
+*“in which no distinction will be made between students on the grounds of their belonging to different religious denominations.”

 The efforts of this second committee resulted in the founding of Somerville Hall, which was named after the then recently deceased famous mathematician and renowned scientific writer, Mary Somerville.
 The members of the second committee greatly admired Mary Somerville’s work as a scholar, as well as for her political views – including her belief that women should have equality in terms of suffrage and access to education.